thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/_index.md

 > Dumbledore anyway.
 At the end of the day, though highly magical, unicorns were
 > just horses and phoenixes were just birds.[^191025-1]

+For my
+purposes, Fawkes recognises this good intent, but is not intelligent enough (a phoenix is an animal, not a being) to understand the flaws in Dumbledore's execution.
+In any case, I am not about to allow an animal, particularly not a fictional representation of an even more fictional animal, to decide for me whether or not someone is acting morally or not.
+If you do convince me that the phoenix *should* be a moral indicator, then I would be forced to conclude that either Fawkes is held in bondage in some way[^210914-3], or that Mrs. Rowling has misrepresented phoenix-kind.

-Dumbledore, in his youth, was very taken by [[Gellert Grindelwald|Grindelwald]]'s talk of "the Greater Good", a version of [Utilitarianism][IEPU2] that Mrs. Rowling fleshes out just enough to identify as such.
+Dumbledore, in his youth, was very taken by [Gellert Grindelwald][GG]'s talk of "the Greater Good", a version of [Utilitarianism][IEPU2] that Mrs. Rowling fleshes out just enough to identify as such.
 While he implies that he turned away from these views, he never outright states as much.
-He says he learned that he was not to be trusted with power, and that he learned to live with the "price of [his] shame."[^210912-8]  I believe that while Dumbledore did realise the evil that [[Grindelwald]] represented, he continued to be guided by the same fundamental utilitarianism that he (Dumbledore) used to justify the plans they had made during their time together.
-This makes sense if the moral philosophy originated from Dumbledore, if [[Grindelwald]] tolerated it, but did not actually care one way or another about the justification for actions he intended to take either way.
+He says he learned that he was not to be trusted with power, and that he learned to live with the "price of [his] shame."[^210912-8]  I believe that while Dumbledore did realise the evil that [Grindelwald][GG] represented, he continued to be guided by the same fundamental utilitarianism that he (Dumbledore) used to justify the plans they had made during their time together.
+This makes sense if the moral philosophy originated from Dumbledore, if [Grindelwald][GG] tolerated it, but did not actually care one way or another about the justification for actions he intended to take either way.

+[GG]: <{{< relref "Gellert" >}}>

-Ms. Richa Venkatraman wrote a defence of Dumbledore on MuggleNet[^190301-1] in which she seems to express well the view that [Harry][HJP1] himself has in the book, that Dumbledore is ultimately a good, if flawed, person.
-I have trouble with this, Dumbledore's unstated philosophy seems way too close to "the ends justify the means," and I am far from convinced that it differs in any important detail.
+Ms. Richa Venkatraman wrote a defence of Dumbledore on MuggleNet[^190301-1] in which she seems to express well the view that [Harry][HJP] himself has in the book, that Dumbledore is ultimately a good, if flawed, person.
+I suspect that Ms.
+Venkatraman is right, that Dumbledore suffers in his conscience from the pain he causes, and he does *intend* good.
+I differ from her in that I do not think that his *intent* sufficient such that he *is* in fact good (or at least, not wholely so).
+Dumbledore's unstated philosophy seems way too close to "the ends justify the means," and I am far from convinced that it differs in any important detail.

-The ends (the greater good) do not justify the means (cooperating with (in a moral sense) the abuse [Harry][HJP1] suffers).
+The ends (the greater good) do not justify the means (cooperating with (in a moral sense) the abuse [Harry][HJP] suffers).
 Similarly, Dumbledore is right, children do need to learn to deal with all sorts of people, even difficult authority figures.[^211022-4]  However, *his* responsibility, as headmaster, is to foster a healthy, safe, and effective learning environment.
-Students might learn *a* valuable lesson about dealing with difficult people from their interactions with [[Snape]], but only at great cost to their education.
+Students might learn *a* valuable lesson about dealing with difficult people from their interactions with [Snape][SS], but only at great cost to their education.
 Potions class is *not* a safe, healthy or effective learning environment.

-I suspect that Ms. Venkatraman is right, that Dumbledore suffers in his conscience from the pain he causes, and he does *intend* good.
-For my purposes, Fawkes recognises this good intent, but is not intelligent enough (a phoenix is an animal, not a being) to understand the flaws in Dumbledore's execution.
-In any case, I am not about to allow an animal, particularly not a fictional representation of an even more fictional animal, to decide for me whether or not someone is acting morally or not.
-If you do convince me that the phoenix *should* be a moral indicator, then I would be forced to conclude that either Fawkes is held in bondage in some way[^210914-3], or that Mrs. Rowling has misrepresented phoenix-kind.
+[SS]: <{{< relref "Severus" >}}>

 Dumbledore's "greater good" philosophy thus falls on the wrong side of the "Wrong Answers" objection to utilitarianism.[^210914-4]  While I did not discuss